 qmake -tp vc -r

 Each time you update the project file, you need to run qmake to generate an updated Visual Studio project.

-Note: If you are using the Visual Studio Add-in, you can import .pro files via the Qt->Import from .pro file menu item.
+Note: If you are using the Visual Studio Add-in, select Qt > Import from .pro file to import .pro files.

-When deploying Qt applications built using Visual Studio 2005, it is necessary to ensure that the manifest file, created when the application was linked, is handled correctly.
+When deploying Qt applications built using Visual Studio 2005, or later, make sure that the manifest file that was created when the application was linked is handled correctly.
 This is handled automatically for projects that generate DLLs.

 Removing manifest embedding for application executables can be done with the following assignment to the CONFIG variable: